- Distributed Energy Buyback Scheme (DEBS)

 Distributed Energy Buyback Scheme (DEBS)

-The Distributed Energy Buyback Scheme (DEBS) offers eligible customers a time of export payment for electricity they export to the grid, including from rooftop solar PV systems, batteries and electric vehicles.
+The Distributed Energy Buyback Scheme offers eligible customers a time of export payment for electricity they export to the grid, including from rooftop solar PV systems, batteries and electric vehicles.

-DEBS introduces time of export payments.
+DEBS provides time of export payments.
 These rates better reflect the cost of electricity at different times of day, with a higher price paid for electricity exported during the late afternoon and evening period when electricity demand and the wholesale cost of electricity are higher.

-The new rates encourage households to use more of their own solar energy generation in the middle of the day when it is plentiful, and to install west facing panels that will generate electricity later in the day i.e. producing more renewable energy when it is in high demand.
-These new incentives will enable the grid to become greener by integrating more renewable energy systems whilst keeping our electricity system reliable and secure.
+The rates encourage households to use more of their own solar energy generation in the middle of the day when it is plentiful, and to install west facing panels that will generate electricity later in the day i.e. producing more renewable energy when it is in high demand.
+These incentives will enable the grid to become greener by integrating more renewable energy systems whilst keeping our electricity system reliable and secure.

 Buyback rates paid for exports into the grid are lower than the residential tariff rate that households pay for electricity.
 This is because the residential tariff includes other components in addition to the cost of the electricity such as those associated with building and maintaining the electricity network (poles and wires), and maintaining sufficient generation capacity to meet peak demand.